raceychan/lihil/docs/features.md

 There are three primitives for event:

-1. publish: asynchronous and blocking event handling that shares the same scoep with caller.
+1. publish: asynchronous and blocking event handling that shares the same scope with caller.
 2. emit: non-blocking asynchrounous event hanlding, has its own scope.
 3. sink: a thin wrapper around external dependency for data persistence, such as message queue or database.